A performance laboratory

-Grapefruit Lab is the new combined vision and multimedia intersection of our work.
-Grapefruit Lab’s name, derived from Yoko Ono’s quip that a grapefruit is the hybrid of a lemon and an orange, encapsulates our goal of combining highly-aesthetic, compelling artistic work with work created with and alongside communities in ways that matter.
+Grapefruit Lab’s name, derived from Yoko Ono’s quip that a grapefruit is the hybrid of a lemon and an orange, encapsulates our goal of combining highly-aesthetic, compelling artistic work with a process of creating alongside communities in ways that matter.

 We want to make art without assumptions – art that humanizes and entertains and challenges and brings you into conversation.